gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 Now we need to walk through the data and connect things up.

 First let's handle what glTF considers a mesh.
 A mesh is collection of primitives.
 A primitive is effectively the buffers and attributes needed to render something.
-Let's use our webgl utilties we convered in [less code more fun](webgl-less-code-more-fun.html).
+Let's use our webgl utilties we covered in [less code more fun](webgl-less-code-more-fun.html).
 We'll walk the meshes and for each one build up the arrays we need to pass to `webglUtils.createBufferInfoFromArrays`.

 Primitives have an array of attributes, each attribute references an accessor.
 An accessor says what kind of data is there, for example `VEC3`/`gl.FLOAT` and references a bufferView.
 A bufferView specifies some view into a buffer.
 We can write some code that given an accessor returns a [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)